chrishayuk/virtual-shell/README.md

 - Each component is isolated in its own module
 - Commands are organized by category
 - Filesystem components are separated by responsibility

+### Cross-Platform Compatibility

+PyodideShell is fully compatible across multiple operating systems:

+- **Windows** - Full support with native path handling
+- **macOS** - Complete functionality on Apple Silicon and Intel Macs
+- **Linux** - Tested on Ubuntu, Debian, and other distributions

+The virtual filesystem uses forward slashes (`/`) for all path operations internally, ensuring consistent behavior across platforms.
+The CI/CD pipeline automatically tests on all three major operating systems with Python versions 3.9 through 3.12.

 ### Pluggable Storage Architecture